 While relatively short, Cistern Trail and Lookout Trail offer some of the very best views of Malibu Creek State Park.
 By entering the park at the middle of Crags Road (the main trail across the park), these less-used trails offer quick access to many of Malibu Creek’s major hiking destinations.
 Cistern Trail is just a quarter mile from end to end, meeting the middle of the 0.9-mile-long Lookout Trail.
 Cistern Trail and the east half of Lookout Trail are immensely scenic, overlooking the Goat Buttes on their descent to Crags Road.
 The west end of Lookout Trail crosses through a mixture of grasslands and chaparral to a junction with Cage Creek Trail, which descends a quarter mile to Crags Road.
 The west end of Lookout Trail also joins Yearling Trail, which continues west and connects to Lake Vista Trail (overlooking Malibu Lake).
 There are a number of possible hikes beginning from Cistern Trail.
-The short loop to Century Lake is 2.05 miles long, while a hike to the MASH site is 3.6 miles round trip with 425 feet of elevation change.
+The short loop to Century Lake is 2.25 miles long with 425 feet of elevation change, while a hike to the MASH site is 3.6 miles round trip with 400 feet of elevation change.